Flarkk/gosh2cpp/README.md

 Godot shader to C++
 ===================
-Include and use any shader code written in [Godot shading language](https://docs.godotengine.org/en/3.4/tutorials/shaders/shader_reference/shading_language.html) into a c++ codebase, as if it was a regular c++ piece of code.
+Include and use any shader code written in [Godot shading language](https://docs.godotengine.org/en/3.4/tutorials/shaders/shader_reference/shading_language.html) into a C++ codebase, as if it was a regular C++ piece of code.

 gosh2cpp is especially useful for :
 - unit testing individual functions defined inside a shader
-- executing shader functions on CPU while not having to reimplement the whole logic in c++
+- executing shader functions on CPU while not having to reimplement the whole logic in C++

 Benefits
 --------